saiprathappirangi/Devsecops/Projects/AWS Multi‑Tier Scalable Architecture/Images/Multi-Tier-Architecture.md

 ---

 ### Subnet: A subnet (short for subnetwork) is a logical subdivision of an IP network.
-AWS reserves 5 IP addresses (first 4 & last 1) in each subnet
+- **AWS reserves 5 IP addresses in every subnet (first 4 + last 1):**
-These 5 IP addresses are not available for use and can’t be assigned to an EC2 instance
+  - These addresses are not available for use and cannot be assigned to EC2 instances.
- -***Example: if CIDR block 10.0.0.0/24, then reserved IP addresses are:***
+  - **Example: CIDR block `10.0.0.0/24`**
+    - `10.0.0.0` → Network Address
+    - `10.0.0.1` → Reserved by AWS for the VPC router
+    - `10.0.0.2` → Reserved by AWS for mapping to Amazon-provided DNS
+    - `10.0.0.3` → Reserved by AWS for future use
-  -10.0.0.0 – Network Address
+    - `10.0.0.255` → Network Broadcast Address
-  -10.0.0.1 – reserved by AWS for the VPC router -10.0.0.2 – reserved by AWS for mapping to Amazon-provided DNS -10.0.0.3 – reserved by AWS for future use -10.0.0.255 – Network Broadcast Address.
-AWS does not support broadcast in a VPC, therefore the address is reserved
+      - AWS does not support broadcast in a VPC, so this address is reserved

 ---